CRIS-APCSA-2025-2026/apcsa-unit-1/topic-1.4/README.md

 * `.nextInt()` - reads whole numbers (int)
 * `.nextDouble()` - reads decimal numbers (double)
 * Always remember `input.close()` at the end

+#### Excercise 1.4.B.1 #1

+Modify `InputDemo.java` to print:

+    You are currently <age> years old.
+    Next year, you will be <nextAge> years old.

+#### Excercise 1.4.B.1 #2

+Write a program `AverageAge.java` that prompts the user

+* for the total age of all students combined
+* the number of students

+Then print the average age.

+    Enter the total age of students: <total>
+    Enter the number of students: <count>
+    The average age is: <average>

+Hint: make a copy of `InputDemo.java` and modify it.

+    cd topic-1.4
+    cp InputDemo.java AverageAge.java